davmac314/dinit/README.md

 ### Service description files

 Dinit discovers services by reading _service description files_.
-These files reside in a directory (/etc/dinit.d is the default "system" location, with "/usr/local/lib/dinit.d" and "/lib/dinit.d" also searched; the default user location is "$HOME/dinit.d") and the name of a service description file matches the name of the service they configure.
-Service descriptions are loaded lazily, as needed by Dinit.
+These files reside in a directory (`/etc/dinit.d` is the default "system" location, with `/usr/local/lib/dinit.d` and `/lib/dinit.d` also searched; the default user location is `$HOME/dinit.d`) and the name of a service description file matches the name of the service they configure.

+For example, a service named "mysql" might be configured via the service description file named `/etc/dinit.d/mysql`.
+Service descriptions are loaded lazily, as needed by Dinit; so, this service description file will usually be read when the mysql service is first staretd.

 (An example of a complete set of system service descriptions can be found in the [doc/linux/services](doc/linux/services) directory).

-A service description file consists of a number of parameter settings.
-Settings in the SDF are denoted as a parameter name followed by either an equal sign or colon and then the parameter value (all on the same line).
+A service description file has a textual format and consists of a number of parameter settings.
+Settings in the file are denoted as a parameter name followed by either an equal sign or colon and then the parameter value (all on the same line).
-Comments begin with a hash mark (#) and extend to the end of the line (they must be separated from setting values by at least one whitespace character).
+Comments begin with a hash mark (`#`) and extend to the end of the line (they must be separated from setting values by at least one whitespace character).

 Parameter values are interpreted literally, except that: